linode/linode_api4-python/docs/guides/core_concepts.rst

 All models take a `LinodeClient` as their first parameter, and their ID as the second.
-For derived models (models that belong to another model), the parent model's ID is taken as a third argument to the constructor (i.e. to construct a :py:class:Disk you pass a `LinodeClient`, the disk's ID, then the parent Linode's ID).
+For derived models (models that belong to another model), the parent model's ID is taken as a third argument to the constructor (i.e. to construct a :any:`Disk` you pass a :any:`LinodeClient`, the disk's ID, then the parent Linode's ID).

 Be aware that when creating a model this way, it is _not_ loaded from the API